 Once you select the source files for the plugin you want your MAF application to use, JDeveloper edits the application's

-maf-plugins.xml file where the Globalization plugin shown in Figure 10-2 has been registered with the MAF application.
+maf-plugins.xml file where the Globalization plugin shown in the figure below has been registered with the MAF application.

 Figure 10-2 Additional Plugins in the Overview Editor of maf-application.xml